1vasari/nathan-mccallum.com/consulting.md

 description: I am available for web development consulting work.
 Please reach out if you have any projects on!
 ---

-I am available for consulting through my sole trader *"1vasari arts & media"* either remotely or on site in Brisbane, Australia.
+I am available for consulting through my sole trader *"1vasari arts & media"* either remotely or on site in Brisbane, Australia.<br>
 You can see my [GitHub profile](http://github.com/1vasari) and some of my projects [here](/projects/).

 I can help you build your next: